jessstringham/7weeksofmaking/README.md

 ## #7WeeksofMaking

+*Right now you can see it on [instagram](https://www.instagram.com/stories/highlights/17992774921496159/), but I'll copy it to a blog soon!*

 #7weeksofmaking is a challenge to make something every day for 7 weeks or 49 days.
 It's being done with other really cool folks from ITP.
 I'm participating in a group from ITP Camp, and we all post with the folks from the ITP program.

 I've been eager to learn TouchDesigner, but because it requires a lot of time alone on a computer, I was waiting until ITP camp was over.
 So the timing worked out perfectly!